afiodorov/afiodorov.github.io/_posts/2020-02-04-rolling-median.md

 Skip list allows one to insert, delete and random access sorted elements in logN times, thus the complexity of the canonical algorithm is lower:
 O(Nlog(window)).
-However for windows of small sizes, I feel like the advantage of skip lists outweigh the cost of much more complex implementation.
+However for windows of small sizes, I feel like the advantage of skip lists is not worth the cost of much more complex implementation.

 This concludes the code & the blog post.
 Hurray!